jaydenma/rails3-jquery-autocomplete/README.md

 By default, your search will only return the required columns from the database needed to populate your form, namely id and the column you are searching (name, in the above example).

-Passing an array of attributes/column names to this option will fetch and return the specified data.
+Passing an hash of object => attributes/column names to this option will fetch and return the specified data.

     class ProductsController < Admin::BaseController
-      autocomplete :brand, :name, :extra_data => [:slogan]
+      autocomplete :brand_and_products_search, { :brand => [:name, :description], :product => [:name, :description]  }, :extra_data => { :brand => [ :slogan ] }
     end

 #### :display_value

-If you want to display a different version of what you're looking for, you can use the :display_value option.
+If you want to display a different version of what you're looking for, you can use the :display_values option.

-This options receives a method name as the parameter, and that method will be called on the instance when displaying the results.
+This options receives a hash of object => method name as the parameter, and that method will be called on the instance when displaying the results.

     class Brand < ActiveRecord::Base
       def funky_method